dstackai/dstack/docs/docs/guides/tasks.md

 ## Environment

-By default, a dev environment includes pre-installed CUDA driver, Python (matching your local version), and Conda (with Miniforge).
+By default, a dev environment includes a pre-installed CUDA driver, Python (matching your local version), and Conda (with Miniforge).

 To modify the Python version or install additional packages beforehand, you can use other YAML properties like `python`, `commands`, and `build`.
-For more details on the syntax of `.dstack.yml`, refer to the [Reference](../../reference/dstack.yml).
+For more details on the syntax of `.dstack.yml`, refer to the [Reference](../reference/dstack.yml).

 ### Pre-building the environment